Martin1887/camaLESS/README.md

 To use camaLESS follow the following steps.
 For more examples view the examples folder.

-1. Initialize your LESS object and load less.js:
+1. Initialize your LESS object and load less.js or load CSS variables:

+	Classic mode, always using LESS.

 		<link href="css/style.less" rel="stylesheet/less" type="text/css">
 		<script type="text/javascript">